Davimalu/TourPlanner/Protocol/Protocol.md

 ## UI / UX

-After starting the application, the `MainWindow`-the centerpiece of the application-opens:
+After starting the application, the `MainWindow` - the centerpiece of the application - opens:

 ![The Main Window](Assets/UML/MainWindow.drawio.png)